ApocryphaCSS/apocrypha.css/README.md

 Ensure a recent version of node.js is present (at least LTS), and run `npm install` in the project root.

-After dependencies installed, `npm run prepare:scss` will build all .scss files and output them to `css/`.
+After dependencies installed, the following npm scripts may be used:

+- `npm run prepare:scss` to build all .scss files and output to `css/`.
+- `npm run prepublish:css-minify` to minify the contents of `css/`
-To watch file changes and automatically recompile, use `npm run test:scss`.
+- `npm run test:scss` to watch file changes and automatically rebuild